What is APS in real estate?

 Rental Items

-Those are things that are not owned by the seller, but are rented on a long term basis.
-Examples include hot water tank, furnace, and refrigerators.
+These are things that are not owned by the seller but are rented on a long-term basis.
+Examples include a hot water tank, furnace, and refrigerator.
 The rent is usually a monthly fee that the house owner must pay.

-So if there is an ancient & expensive hot water tank that Anna & Tracy does not want to continue renting, they need to ensure it is not listed in the rental items section.
+So, if Anna and Tracy do not want to continue renting an ancient and expensive hot water tank, they need to ensure it is not listed in the rental items section.
 Otherwise, they are obligated to continue renting it.

 In most cases, the buyers don’t have much choice if the seller is locked into a 10 or 20 years contract with the rental company.
 Nevertheless, this could be used as a negotiation item which may result in decreases to the purchase price.

-This section, at the end of the agreement for the purchase and sale of real estate (APS), lists additional terms that are not included in a standard APS.
-It typically include conditions that the buyer or the seller must fulfill before this APS becomes binding.
+This section, at the end of the agreement of purchase and sale (APS) in real estate, lists additional terms that are not included in a standard APS.
+It typically includes conditions that the buyer or seller must fulfill before this APS becomes binding.

 Some useful conditions include: